usdaud/algotradinglib.github.io/en/pedia/u/u.s._department_of_health_and_human_services_(hhs).md

-# The U.S. Department of Health and Human Services (HHS)
+# U.S. Department of Health and Human Services (HHS)

 The United States Department of Health and Human Services (HHS) is a federal department of the U.S. government with the mission to enhance and protect the health and well-being of all Americans.
 This department fulfills its mission by providing for effective health and human services and fostering advances in medicine, public health, and social services.